canonical/identity-platform-docs/DOCS/canonical-identity-platform-how-to-integrate-with-oidc-compatible-charms.md

 To integrate you need to run:

 ```
-juju integrate hydra application
+juju integrate hydra <OIDC compatible charmed application>
 ```

 Use ```juju status``` to inspect the progress of the integration.
-After the applications have settled down, you should be able to log in to your application using the Identity Platform
+After the applications have settled down, you should be able to log in to your application using the Identity Platform.

 A full list of the charms supporting this relation can be found [here](https://charmhub.io/hydra/integrations), under the *oauth* integration.
 Further information about this relation can be found [here](https://github.com/canonical/charm-relation-interfaces/tree/main/interfaces/oauth/v0).